telerik/ajax-docs/controls/htmlchart/client-side-programming/events/overview.md

 **RadHtmlChart** exposes several client-side events for handling different user interactions:

+* **OnKendoWidgetInitializing**—raised just before the Kendo Widget is initialized.
+Receives the chart and the chart widget's options as arguments.

 * **OnLoad**—raised when the control is initialized.

 * [OnDrag](https://docs.telerik.com/kendo-ui/api/javascript/dataviz/ui/chart#events-drag)—raised as long as the user is dragging the chart using the mouse or swipe gestures.